GroundBIRD Telescope: Systematics Modelization of MKID Arrays Response: Introduction

-The GroundBIRD telescope \cite{tsuji-commissioning} employs Microwave Kinetic Inductance Detectors (MKIDs) \cite{Zmuidzinas} with hemispherical lenslets and antenna coupled to detectors \cite{tomonaga-phd}, operating at cryogenic temperatures.
-There are $7$ separate chips, each with $23$ MKIDs and $4$ lensless and antennaless MKIDs.
-There are six chips for $145$ GHz and one for $220$ GHz.
-Each chip is assigned a unique code, and the results presented in this study are from four of the $145$ GHz chips, $\textbf{2A}\textrm{, } \textbf{1B}\textrm{, } \textbf{2B}\textrm{, }\textrm{and}\:\textbf{3B}$.
-Fig. \ref{fig:chip schematic} shows the layout schematic of a $145$ GHz chip.
-Each purple-shaded circle represents a hemispherical lenslet, and green elements show the electronic parts of the chip.
-Yellow circles highlight the MKIDs without antenna and lenslets dedicated to the analysis of non-optical systematics.
-The telescope is located at the Teide Observatory in Tenerife, of the Canary Islands (Spain).
-The telescope scans the sky with a continuous azimuthal rotation speed of up to 20 rotations per minute (RPM), a fast-scanning strategy that suppresses $1/f$ noise \cite{Nagasaki2018} and achieves a sky coverage of approximately $40\%$.
+\IEEEpubidadjcol The telescope is located at the Teide Observatory in Tenerife, of the Canary Islands (Spain).
+The telescope scans the sky with a continuous azimuthal rotation speed of potentially up to $20$ rotations per minute (RPM), a fast-scanning strategy that mitigate $1/f$ noise \cite{Nagasaki2018} and achieves a sky coverage of approximately $40\%$.

 MKIDs operate by detecting changes in quasiparticle population within a superconducting resonator.
-Energy from incident photons or thermal fluctuations breaks Cooper pairs, altering the kinetic inductance and shifting the resonance frequency \cite{Day2003} \cite{mazin-phd}.
-Ground-based CMB telescopes such as GroundBIRD are especially susceptible to variations in atmospheric emission, even at high-altitude observation sites \cite{Ananthasubramanian2002}.
-In particular, fluctuations in precipitable water vapor (PWV) alter both the transparency and the background radiation level of the atmosphere \cite{Radford_2016}, introducing time-varying optical loads on the detectors.
+Energy from incident photons or thermal fluctuations breaks Cooper pairs, increasing the kinetic inductance that shifts the resonance peak to a lower frequency \cite{Day2003} \cite{mazin-phd}.

+Ground-based CMB telescopes, such as GroundBIRD are susceptible to variations in atmospheric emission, even at high-altitude observation sites \cite{Ananthasubramanian2002}.
+In particular, fluctuations in precipitable water vapor (PWV) affect atmospheric transparency and emissivity \cite{Radford_2016}, introducing time-varying optical loads on the detectors.
 In addition to atmospheric effects, thermal fluctuations inside the cryostat---partially driven by the azimuthal rotation of the telescope---introduce further systematics by altering the focal plane temperature.

-In this paper, we present characterizations of environmental systematics that affect resonance frequencies of the MKIDs in the GroundBIRD telescope, attributing the response to variations in quasiparticle density.
+In this paper, we present the characterizations of environmental systematics that affect resonance frequencies of the MKIDs in the GroundBIRD telescope, attributing the response to variations in quasiparticle density.
 First, we model the effects of atmospheric emission, parametrized by the calibrated on-site PWV measurements.
-Second, effects from the thermal fluctuations of the focal plane are modeled and tested using measurements from lensless MKIDs.
+Second, effects from the thermal fluctuations of the focal plane are modeled and tested using measurements from dark MKIDs.